 How Do I Get Chosen for the Wand Ceremony at Ollivanders?

-Your guess is as good as mine.
-The Kid got lucky during a visit and, honestly, it was pure luck.
+Your guess is as good as mine for Ollivanders Wand Shop.
+Molly got lucky during a visit and, honestly, it was pure luck.
 What you can do, though: make sure you’re in the front of the group and look very enthusiastic.
 That’s all she did.
 Each chosen participant does have a wand picked for them that may be purchased, but that’s totally optional.
-The Kid did end up buying hers.
+She did end up buying hers.

 The wand ceremony is so much fun even if you don’t get picked, making it super popular at both park areas.
 The wait queue gets longer throughout the day so, if this one’s a priority, queue up first thing.